realityexpander/How_to_program_from_ground_up/README.md

      ```
      - [Click for source code to copy and paste into the BASIC playground](/assets/proceduralUnrolledLoops.bas)

-   - #### Programmer rolled-loops leftover from Assembly Language
+   - #### Programmer Written "looping" Leftover From Assembly Language
      -  Example using programmer-made loops using GOTO's and Indexes (also called "counters" or "iterators" or "loop variables")
      ```Text
      5 REM PROGRAM TO DEMO "FOR LOOP" TO CREATE A CUMULATIVE ADDITION TABLE 10 LET A = 1